yyin-talend/tdi-studio-se/PATCH_RELEASE_NOTE.md

 ## Installation

 - Installation On Studio:

 1. Shut down Talend studio if it is opened.
 2. Extract the zip.
 3. Merge the folder "plugins"  and its content to "{studio}/plugins" and overwrite the existing files.
 4. remove the folder "{studio}/configuration/org.eclipse.osgi".
 5. Start the Talend studio.
 6. Rebuild your jobs.
-- Installation on Commandline:
-    1. Shut down Talend Commandline if it is running.
-    2. Extract the zip.
-    3. Merge the folder "plugins"  and its content to "{cmdline}/studio/plugins" and overwrite the existing files.
-    4. Remove the folder "{cmdline}/studio/configuration/org.eclipse.osgi".
-    5. Restart Talend Commandlline.
-    6. Regenerate your jobs by commandline.